OpenTelemetry in server-side SDKs

 LaunchDarkly processes metrics, logs, and traces from your OpenTelemetry data:

-A feature flag span event is defined as any span event that contains a feature_flag.context.key
+A feature flag span event is defined as any span event that contains a feature_flag.context.key attribute.
+LaunchDarkly ignores traces that do not include span events with this attribute.

 In most server-side SDKs, the OTel traces are specific to the LaunchDarkly project and environment that you specify in the collector configuration, described above.
 In the .NET (server-side) and Node.js (server-side) SDKs, you can provide the LaunchDarkly client-side ID in the tracing hook.
 This enables you to send traces for multiple projects and environments using one collector.